Asha-ai/heroku_Flask_sal_deployment/README.md

 ###  This content is refering My blog @Analytics Vidhaya Blogathon-5 competition
 https://www.analyticsvidhya.com/blog/2021/02/ml-model-deployment-with-webhosting-frameworks/

+### Major Steps to fallow
+code is in github **master branch fork/down load the zip file,consists of model.py,app.py,request.py,templates and csv files. read the folder into Visual Studio Code and run the below commands python model.py we will get an URL - http://localhost:5000
+Deploy this @ Heroku explained in detialed in the above blog

+### Details
 ###### Check the all code files in "master" branch

+## Code File Details
 ### heroku_Flask_sal_deployment
 deploy simple salary prediction model using Flask and deploy in Heroku